Exact Recursive Probabilistic Programming: Further Examples: Pushdown Automata

 As before, \lstinline{StringFolded} can be thought of as a position in the input string, as can \lstinline{Stack*Folded}.
 Then \lstinline{StackFolded} can be thought of as a pair of string positions.
 The most computationally expensive expression is \lstinline{f_StkCons x (f_StkCons y zs)}, which represents $O(n^4)$ weight variables because it and its free variable \lstinline{zs} both have type \lstinline{StackFolded}.
 Each of these weight variables is a sum over $O(n^2)$ possible values of the subexpression \lstinline{f_StkCons y zs}.
 Thus the program denotes a system of equations of size $O(n^6)$.
-Readers familiar with TAG will recognize $O(n^6)$ as the time complexity of CKY-style TAG parsing.
-Indeed, as we detail in \cref{sec:epda_details}, when this program is converted to an FGG\@, the FGG is essentially a TAG\@, and \ppl's inference amounts to CKY-style TAG parsing.
+Readers familiar with TAG will recognize $O(n^6)$ as the time complexity of CYK-style TAG parsing.
+Indeed, as we detail in \cref{sec:epda_details}, when this program is converted to an FGG\@, the FGG is essentially a TAG\@, and PERPL's inference amounts to CYK-style TAG parsing.

 Above, we noted that the result of refunctionalizing \cref{eg:pda} was written in continuation-passing style.
 The twice-refunctionalized program above is written in extended continuation-passing style \citep{danvy+filinski:1990}, with \lstinline{StackFolded} being the type of continuations and \lstinline{Stack*Folded} being the type of metacontinuations.
-We conjecture more generally that \ppl's program transformations relate the \emph{control hierarchy} of context-free grammars \citep{weir-geometric} to the (serendipitously same-named) \emph{control hierarchy} of continuations \cite{sitaram-control,danvy+filinski:1990}.
+Moreover, generalizations of EPDAs to automata with $k$-nested stacks (so-called $k$-EPDAs) can be expressed by similar PERPL programs and successfully compiled.
+We hence conjecture more generally that PERPL's program transformations relate the \emph{control hierarchy} of context-free grammars \citep{weir-geometric} to the (serendipitously same-named) \emph{control hierarchy} of continuations \cite{sitaram-control,danvy+filinski:1990}.